SAP Articles

 Training is important, sure, but real adoption comes from understanding why the system exists.
 If people don’t see the benefit, they’ll go back to Excel by week two.

-Change management isn’t about posters or emails—it’s about conversations, quick support when things go wrong, and a bit of patience.
+Change management shouldn’t be about posters or emails.
+I believe it should be about conversations, quick support when things go wrong, and a bit of patience.

-It helps to have power users in each department, too—people others can go to before logging a ticket.
+It helps to have power users in each department, too i.e. people others can go to before logging a ticket.

 In the end, no implementation is perfect.
-Some parts go smoothly, others don’t.
-But if you keep the scope realistic, engage the right people early, and stay focused on actual business needs—not just features—you’ll land in a good place.
+Some parts go smoothly while others don’t.
+But if you keep the scope realistic, engage the right people early, and stay focused on actual business needs, not just features and you’ll land in a good place.
 Even if it takes a few detours to get there.

 SAP BPC Implementation Considerations